MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/icon-theme-color.md

 * 88x88 (2x scale)
 * 176x176 (4x scale)

-The small tile is shown in the start menu when the user set your app’s tile to small size.
+The small tile is shown in the start menu when the user set your app's tile to small size.

 ![Small tile](../media/windows-image-small-tile.png)